Daniel-W-Blender-Python/VIPER-Blender-Mocap/README.md

 If you have getting an error when clicking "Smooth Animation", make sure that the drivers aren't hidden in the scene.

-If you are getting an error when clicking "Save Animation", or the button simply doesn't work, try showing all the layers of the rig:
+If you are getting an error when clicking "Save Animation", or the button simply doesn't work, try showing all the layers of the rig.
+Then try saving the animation.

 ![image](https://github.com/Daniel-W-Blender-Python/Blender-Motion-Capture-Addon/assets/142774885/641b108a-2a4e-46a5-b95c-22ee053fee17)